sdv-dev/TGAN/README.md

 ### 4. Sample new data

-After the model has been fit, we are ready to generate new samples by calling the `TGANModel.sample` method passing it the desired amount of samples:
+After the model has been fitted, you are ready to generate new samples by calling the `sample` method of the `TGAN` instance passing it the desired amount of samples:

 ```
 In [8]: num_samples = 1000

 In [9]: samples = tgan.sample(num_samples)

-In [10]: samples.head(3)
+In [10]: samples.head(3).T[:10]
 Out[10]:
+                                         0                                     1                                   2
+0                                       12                                    27                                  56

+0                                       12                                    27                                  56
-   age   Federal government   Local government   Never worked   Not in universe   Private  ...
+1                          Not in universe        Self-employed-not incorporated                             Private
-0   59                    0                  0              0                 1         0  ...
-1   37                    0                  0              0                 0         1  ...
+2                                        0                                     4                                  35
+3                                        0                                    34                                  22
+4                                 Children            Some college but no degree          Some college but no degree
-2   18                    0                  0              1                 0         0  ...
+5                                        0                                     0                                 500
+6                          Not in universe                       Not in universe                     Not in universe
+7                            Never married       Married-civilian spouse present     Married-civilian spouse present
+8              Not in universe or children                          Construction   Finance insurance and real estate
+9                          Not in universe   Precision production craft & repair      Adm support including clerical

 ```